stef/libsphinx/README.md

 libdecaf (goldilocks) based sphinx implementation

-sphinx is a cryptographic password storage as described in https://eprint.iacr.org/2015/1099
+pitchforked sphinx is a cryptographic password storage as described in https://eprint.iacr.org/2015/1099

-sphinx has a very simple interface
+pitchforked sphinx has a very simple interface

 ## step 1 - challenge
 the following creates a challenge for a device: